rolfvreijdenberger/izzum-statemachine/README.md

 [sqlite](https://sqlite.org/) backends.
 Store your configuration, read and write states for your domain models and store the full transition history.
 - Want to know what to do to get it working?
 Skip to the [Usage section](#usage-a-working-example) or [examples](#examples)
 - Visually oriented?
-Know uml? see the [class diagram of the whole package](#class-diagram-for-the-izzum-package)
+Know uml?
+TLDR; see the [class diagram of the whole package](#class-diagram-for-the-izzum-package)
 - see [documentup.com](http://documentup.com/rolfvreijdenberger/izzum-statemachine/recompile "navigable version on documentup.com") for a navigable and pretty version of this document.

 ##about